Advik-B/SQL-Sensi/README.md

 To deploy SQL-Sensi using Docker Compose, follow these steps:

+1. Download [docker-compose.yml](https://raw.githubusercontent.com/Advik-B/SQL-Sensi/refs/heads/main/docker-compose.yml) to a folder and `cd` into it

-1. Create a `.env` file in the root directory of your project and add the required environment variables:
+2. Create a `.env` file in the same folder and add the required environment variables:

     ```env
     DB_HOST=your_database_host